serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Custom Property Columns

 By default, any log event properties you include in your log statements will be saved to the XML `Properties` column or the JSON `LogEvent` column.
 But they can also be stored in their own individual columns via the `AdditionalColumns` collection.
 This adds overhead to write operations but is very useful for frequently-queried properties.
+Only `ColumnName` is required; the default configuration is `varchar(max)`.

 ```csharp
 var columnOptions = new ColumnOptions